CaptJakk/captjakk.com/posts/2019-05-12-practical-intro-eff.md

 ## Testing

-Testing is an interesting subject to talk about in Haskell because with such a sophisticated type system we often find that when our software compiles it will just work.
-Now this isn't technically true because any monomorphic function `Foo -> Bar -> Baz` can have many different implementations that satisfy that type signature, and almost certainly at least one of them is wrong.
+Testing is an interesting subject to talk about in Haskell because with such a sophisticated type system we often find that when our software compiles it will "just work".
+Now this isn't technically true because any monomorphic function `Foo -> Bar -> Baz` can have many different implementations that satisfy that type signature, and almost certainly, at least one of them is wrong.

-So while there are entire categories of tests we don't have to write that people writing Ruby or JS have to, the number of tests we still have to write is still nonzero.
+So while there are entire categories of tests we don't have to write that people writing Ruby or JS have to, the number of tests we have to write is still nonzero.
 Now, for pure functions we have some pretty world-class tooling such as `quickcheck` and `hedgehog` which I've been favoring more recently, but these things are primarily focused on testing _data transformations_.

 However, sometimes we want to be able to write a test that ensures that _actions_ produce other actions that may not have a representation in the return type of your function.
 After all, how